mosesfinlay/library-manager/README.md

 # Techdegree Project Ten
 ## SQL Library Manager

-This project is a website that uses the SQL ORM Sequelize.
-The site will use a SQLite database to store all of the books.
+This project is a library manager built using JavaScript, Node.js, Express, Pug, and the SQL ORM Sequelize.
+The site will use a SQLite database to store all of the library books.

 ## Usage